SwiftERM Hyper-personalisation for ecommerce email marketing

 • Grouping like items to streamline picking and packing

-• Storing inventory on vertical racks, thereby leaving more room for forklifts to maneuver through aisles
+• Storing inventory on vertical racks, thereby leaving more room for forklifts to manoeuvre through aisles

 • Conducting periodic audits and reviews to ensure that inventory organisation remains as efficient as possible, even amid changes to warehouse operations